Tax Time: Does An RV Qualify for Tax Deductions? (Updated for 2020)

 That makes it even more unlikely that you will have mortgage interest to deduct.

-And as you pay the loan down and pay less interest every year, you’ll drop below the standard deductions.
+And as you pay the loan down and pay less interest every year, you’ll drop below the standard deductions unless you have additional deductions that you can itemize.

 New Dollar Limitation on Home Mortgages

-In 2017, the home mortgage interest deduction is for the first $1 million in indebtedness on the first and second homes.
+In 2017, the home mortgage interest deduction was for the first $1 million in indebtedness on the first and second homes.
 Under the new tax bill, this has been changed to $750,000.

 There was some discussion on home equity loans and lines of credit and whether they would still qualify under the new limitation.
 On February 21, 2018, the IRS said that interest on these home equity loans would be deductible.